culturing/poems/Poems/2026-01-08/07 Ebb and Flow.md

 and nobody knows how or why...
 We can hurl ourselves into the sky, but we'll never escape it, not really.
-So how can we channel it fruitfully?
+So how should we channel it?
 How can we make its burning
 warm the house?